EtorArza/SupplementaryKMMHamming/README.md

 ### Reproducing the results

 Just run "bash all_instances_on_parallel.sh" in the terminal.
-This will compile the source and run the binary on parallel on all instances.
+This will compile the source and run the binary on parallel for all instances.